John Rankin (footballer, born 1983)

-John Rankin (born 27 June 1983) is a Scottish football coach and former player, who is currently the head coach of Hamilton Academical.
+John Rankin (born 27 June 1983) is a Scottish football coach and former player, who manages Scottish League One club Hamilton Academical.

 Rankin played as a central midfielder for Ross County, Inverness Caledonian Thistle, Hibernian, Dundee United, Falkirk, Queen of the South and Clyde.
 Rankin also played once for a Scotland B team, in 2006.

 Playing career

 Early career

 Rankin started his career at English Premier League club Manchester United but did not make any first team appearances.
 Whilst at the Red Devils, he was loaned out to Corinthians, along with Ben Muirhead by Alex Ferguson, to gain experience before returning to Manchester United.
 However, his time there was a disaster, as he explained about how both players struggled for food whilst there:

 Rankin also spoke about the poverty he had seen in his time in Brazil:

 Rankin was released by Manchester United in June 2003.
 After unsuccessful trials with a number of Scottish Premier League clubs Rankin signed for Scottish First Division club Ross County in 2003 and played in 101 league matches for the Dingwall club and scored 17 goals.
 Rankin also received two league Player of the Year awards.